CoryG89/BigEvent/server/views/email/volunteer.md

 ## Big Event

-Hi <%= user.firstName %>, thanks for volunteering with Big Event to serve your Auburn community.
+Hi <%= volunteer.firstName %>, thanks for volunteering with Big Event to serve your Auburn community.
 We have successfully registered you for the day of the event.

 Here are your volunteer details that we've received: